Maczilla/Maczilla.github.io/README.md

 Extra info:
 Under music sign into your youtube account to get your playlists visible.

-Activate your Real-debrid account for 4k HDR and Dolby Atoms.
+Activate your Real-debrid account to get 4k HDR and Dolby Atoms.

 Free IPTV channels from iptv-org